arp242/batchy.vim/README.markdown

           \  if &buftype is# 'nofile' | setl swapfile buftype= bufhidden=
           \| else                     | setl noswapfile buftype=nofile bufhidden=hide | endif
           \| echo printf('swapfile=%s buftype=%s bufhidden=%s', &swapfile, &buftype, &bufhidden)

-  You can create a convenient shell alias with:

-      alias batchy='vim +":Batchy echo" +"setl noswapfile buftype=nofile bufhidden=hide nowrap"'

 - It always reads the current directory; you can `lcd` if you want a different
   one: